Is Atlas 31 Set to Collide with Earth on October 29 2025

 Many people find themselves fascinated by asteroids and their potential effects on our planet, leading to a wealth of documentaries, articles, and social media discussions that highlight the importance of monitoring these celestial bodies.

-The Role of Planetary Defense
+The Role of Planetary Defense: Strategies for Safety

 Planetary defense focuses on protecting Earth from the hazards of asteroid impacts.
 Researchers are actively developing different strategies to address the risks posed by near-Earth objects.